MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 > Remember to remove any newly created Azure resources that you no longer use.
 Removing unused resources ensures you will not incur unexpected costs.

-1. In the Azure portal, set the **Directory + subscription** filter to the the Azure AD tenant associated with the Azure subscription into which you deployed the **az500-04-vm1** Azure VM.
+1. In the Azure portal, set the **Directory + subscription** filter to the the Microsoft Entra tenant associated with the Azure subscription into which you deployed the **az500-04-vm1** Azure VM.

-    >**Note**: If you don't see your main Azure AD tenant entry, click on the Switch Diretory link, select your main tenant line and click the Switch button.
+    >**Note**: If you don't see your main Microsoft Entra tenant entry, click on the Switch Diretory link, select your main tenant line and click the Switch button.

 2. In the Azure portal, open the Cloud Shell by clicking the first icon in the top right of the Azure Portal.
 If prompted, click **PowerShell** and **Create storage**.